top of page

 How much does it cost?

-My rate for individual therapy is $220 for a 50-minute session.
-Longer, 80-minute sessions are available at $330.
-If you cannot afford my services, I employ a pre-licensed associate who sees clients at a reduced rate.
-For more information about him, click here.
-In the event you are not able to afford either of our services, we will provide you with referrals to sliding scale therapists and community health centers.
+My rate for individual therapy is $240 for a 50-minute session.
+Longer, 80-minute sessions are available at $360.
+My fee for couples therapy is $260.
+If you cannot afford my services, I employ three pre-licensed associates who see clients at a reduced rate.
+For more information about them, click here.
+In the event you are not able to afford any of our services, we will provide you with referrals to community health centers.

-Payment is collected at the end of each session via cash, credit/debit card, or check.
+Payment is collected at the end of each session via cash, credit/debit card, or checks made out to Eastside Affirmative Psychotherapy.

 Do you accept insurance?